Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems

-In the absence of dephasing, and for weak driving $f \ll 1$, transport was found~\cite{prosen09} to be diffusive when $|\Delta| > 1$, a controversial finding given that the integrability of the system was initially conjectured to lead to ballistic transport~\cite{zotos97}.
-However, for strong driving $f \rightarrow 1$ it was discovered~\cite{benenti09b,prosen11b} that the NESS exhibits a particle domain at the left edge of the chain, e.g. dominated by the configuration $\ket{11\cdots 10\cdots 00}$, irrespective of the sign of $\Delta$.
-This strongly suppresses the current as $\av{J} \propto \exp(-N)$, characteristic of an insulator.
+In the absence of dephasing and for weak driving $f \ll 1$, transport was found to be diffusive when $|\Delta| > 1$~\cite{prosen09}, a controversial finding given that the integrability of the system is conjectured to lead to ballistic transport~\cite{zotos97}.
+However, for strong driving $f \rightarrow 1$ it was recently discovered~\cite{benenti09b,prosen11b} that the NESS exhibits a particle domain at the left edge of the chain irrespective of the sign of $\Delta$, strongly suppressing the current as $\av{J} \propto \exp(-N)$, characteristic of an insulator.
 Consequently, the current $\av{J}$ at $\gamma = 0$ exhibits non-linear behaviour with the driving $f$, leading to an effect known as negative differential conductivity (NDC) where increasing the driving eventually decreases the current~\cite{benenti09b,prosen11b}.
-In \fir{fig2}(b) the $\gamma = 0$ curve shows that this causes a near complete suppression at $f=1$ for $\Delta=2$.
-Consequently, in the strongly interacting regime the system presents the intriguing property that more current flows at an intermediate bias $f<1$ where some backward pumping is present.
+In \fir{fig2}(b) the $\gamma = 0$ curve shows that this causes a near complete suppression of the current at $f=1$ for $\Delta=2$.
+In the strongly interacting regime the system therefore presents the intriguing property that more current forward flows at an intermediate bias $f<1$ where some backward pumping is present.